1AhmedGalal/E-Commerce-API/README.md

 # E-Commerce API

 A web-based API built using C# and ASP.NET, designed to provide core functionalities for an e-commerce platform.
-The system allows users to manage their accounts, browse products, place orders, and handle authentication and authorization.
+The system allows users to manage their accounts, browse products, place orders.

 ## Features